7Section7/HiFi-SoRaP-vulkan/README.md

 Only on linux: Try to open QtCreator and load the project.
 [If QtCreator doesn't start, run: "sudo apt-get install --reinstall qtcreator" ]

-2. Install OpenGL for linux and Mac (on Windows it is already added).
+2. Install OpenGL for linux and Mac:

 On linux, run: "sudo apt-get install libgl-dev".
 On Mac, install last version of Xcode and XQuartz from the Mac AppStore.

+On Windows, it is already installed.
+However, if it requires you the file "glext.dll", it can be found in the RayTracingSRP folder.
+Put this dll file in the folder where there are the compiled objects of this project.

 3. Only on Windows: Install Visual Studio (this is needed for the C++ compiler) and check the next things: